Ancient Carthage: Settlement as Tyrian colony (c. 814 BC)

-Independence, expansion and hegemony (c.
-650–264 BC)
+Independence, expansion and hegemony

 In contrast to most Phoenician colonies, Carthage grew larger and more quickly thanks to its combination of favorable climate, arable land, and lucrative trade routes.
 Within just one century of its founding, its population rose to 30,000.
 Meanwhile, its mother city, which for centuries was the preeminent economic and political center of Phoenician civilization, saw its status begin to wane in the seventh century BC, following a succession of sieges by the Babylonians.
 By this time, its Carthaginian colony had become immensely wealthy from its strategic location and extensive trade network.
 Unlike many other Phoenician city-states and dependencies, Carthage grew prosperous not only from maritime commerce but from its proximity to fertile agricultural land and rich mineral deposits.
 As the main hub for trade between Africa and the rest of the ancient world, it also provided a myriad of rare and luxurious goods, including terracotta figurines and masks, jewelry, delicately carved ivories, ostrich eggs, and a variety of foods and wine.

 Carthage's growing economic prominence coincided with a nascent national identity.
 Although Carthaginians remained staunchly Phoenician in their customs and faith, by at least the seventh century BC, they had developed a distinct Punic culture infused with local influences.
 Certain deities became more prominent in the Carthaginian pantheon than in Phoenicia; into the fifth century BC, the Carthaginians were worshiping Greek deities such as Demeter.
-Carthage may have also retained religious practices that had long fallen out of favor in Tyre, such as child sacrifice.
-Similarly, it spoke its own Punic dialect of Phoenician, which also reflected contributions by neighboring peoples.

 These trends most likely precipitated the colony's emergence as an independent polity.
-Though the specific date and circumstances are unknown, Carthage most likely became independent around 650 BC, when it embarked on its own colonization efforts across the western Mediterranean.
+Though the specific date and circumstances are unknown, Carthage became independent in the middle of the 6th century BC.
+It had grown into a fully independent thalassocracy, embarking its own colonization efforts across the western Mediterranean.
 It nonetheless maintained amicable cultural, political, and commercial ties with its founding city and the Phoenician homeland; it continued to receive migrants from Tyre, and for a time continued the practice of sending annual tribute to Tyre's temple of Melqart, albeit at irregular intervals.

 By the sixth century BC, Tyre's power declined further still after its voluntary submission to the Persian king Cambyses (r.
 530–522 BC), which resulted in the incorporation of the Phoenician homeland into the Persian empire.
 Lacking sufficient naval strength, Cambyses sought Tyrian assistance for his planned conquest of Carthage, which may indicate that the former Tyrian colony had become wealthy enough to warrant a long and difficult expedition.
 Herodotus claims that the Tyrians refused to cooperate due to their affinity for Carthage, causing the Persian king to abort his campaign.
 Though it escaped reprisal, Tyre's status as Phoenicia's leading city was significantly circumscribed; its rival, Sidon, subsequently garnered more support from the Persians.
 However, it too remained subjugated, leading the way for Carthage to fill the vacuum as the leading Phoenician political power.